Setup checklist

 - Sign up with a work or personal email.
 This creates your account and a new Azure environment that you own, so you'll be the administrator of everything.

 - When prompted, add a payment method and choose Pay-As-You-Go.
-You only pay for what your app actually uses, and I'll size everything to keep costs low and predictable.
+You only pay for what your app uses, and I'll size everything to keep costs low and predictable.

 2. Send me your account details